Battle of Ty-ho Bay

 Location of Tai O within Hong Kong.

 Kuhlan Monument (centre) in Hong Kong Cemetery, commemorating the battle.
 The obelisk on the left is the Fronde Memorial.
 The one on the right is the HMS Vestal Memorial, commemorating officers and crew of HMS Vestal who died between 1844 and 1847.

-The Battle of Ty-ho Bay was a significant naval engagement in 1855 involving the United Kingdom and United States against Chinese pirates.
+The Battle of Ty-ho Bay was a significant naval engagement in 1855 involving the United Kingdom, the United States, and Portugal against Chinese pirates.
 The action off Tai O, Hong Kong was to rescue captured merchant vessels, held by a fleet of armed war-junks.
-British and American forces defeated the pirates in one of the last major battles between Chinese pirate fleets and western navies.
+The coalition forces defeated the pirates in one of the last major battles between Chinese pirate fleets and western navies.
 It was also one of the first joint operations undertaken by British and American forces.

 Background

 Unlike the Atlantic Ocean where piracy was largely ended by 1830, piracy in Asia and the Pacific continued to thrive as it had for centuries.
 Chinese and Japanese pirates constantly fought each other throughout China's coastal regions.
 Hundreds of pirate hideouts existed along the Chinese coast by 1855.
 This prompted western naval forces to fight them when they attacked shipping.
 In September 1855, the pirates of Kuhlan seized four merchant vessels escorted by the paddle steamer HMS Eaglet.
 The Royal Navy sloop-of-war HMS Rattler was sent to rescue the merchantmen.

 HMS Rattler found the pirates in Kuhlan Harbor.
 When shallow water prevented her from attacking, she left to seek aid from the Eaglet and USS Powhatan, a sidewheel steam frigate of the East India Squadron commanded by Commodore William J. McCluney.
 Powhatan later played a significant role during the American Civil War.
 Rattler was commanded by Commodore William Fellowes and was manned by 180 officers and crew.
 The number of crew and armament of Eaglet is unknown.
 She was originally a civil vessel chartered for British naval service between 1855 and 1857, to tow British vessels through shallow water.